+Preparation

-- Connection cable......Connector: RJ45 connector
+Connection cable .
+Connector: RJ45 connector

-- Cable: Cable conforming to EIA568
+Cable: Cable conforming to EIA568

-- (e.g. 10BASE-T cable)
+(e.g. 10BASE-T cable)

-- Personal computer
+Personal computer Refer to the instruction manual of the inverter setup software for hardware requirements of the inverter setup software.

-- RS-485, RS-232C converter......
-To be prepared when the communication port of the personal computer has RS-232C specifications.
+• RS-485, RS-232C converter To be prepared when the communication port of the personal computer has RS-232C specifications.